AET-CS/aet-cs.github.io/white/2025/CS11/projects/physim.md

 Let's look at the important variables in the starter code:

 - `fps` - Frames per second.
-We're using 30, which means 30 images per second (like old-school video!)
+We're using 30, which means 30 images per second, a broadcast standard
-- `delta_t` - The time between frames in seconds (1/30 second)
+- `delta_t` - The time between frames in seconds (1/fps second)
 - `width` and `height` - The size of our canvas in pixels.
 The coordinate system goes from (0,0) in the bottom-left to (640, 480) in the top-right
 - `frame` - Counts which frame we're on (0, 1, 2, 3, ...)
 - `time` - The total elapsed time in seconds

-**Important note about `delta_t`:** Notice we wrote `1.0 / 30` instead of `1 / 30`.
+**Important note about `delta_t`:** Notice we wrote `1.0 / fps` instead of `1 / fps`.
 Why?
-Because `1 / 30` uses integer division in Java, which would give us `0` (Java throws away the remainder).
+Because `1 / fps` uses integer division in Java, which would give us `0` (Java throws away the remainder).
 By writing `1.0` with a decimal point, we're telling Java "this is a double," so it performs decimal division and gives us `0.0333...` like we want.
 This is one of those quirks of Java you need to watch out for!

 For now, you won't need to use `frame` or `time` - but they'll be important soon!